gateio/gateapi-csharp/docs/SubAccountApi.md

 <a name="createsubaccountkeys"></a>
 # **CreateSubAccountKeys**
-> List&lt;SubAccountKey&gt; CreateSubAccountKeys (long userId, SubAccountKey subAccountKey)
+> SubAccountKey CreateSubAccountKeys (long userId, SubAccountKey subAccountKey)

 Create API Key of the sub-account